Tyra Banks Sizzles In More Racy ‘Sports Illustrated’ Bikini Photos

-More photos of Tyra Banks’ photo shoot with Sports illustrated are making their way online, and they all reveal one thing — Banks, at the age of 45, still has what it takes to strike a pose.
+More photos of Tyra Banks’ photo shoot with Sports Illustrated are making their way online, and they all reveal one thing — Banks, at the age of 45, still has what it takes to strike a pose.

 The latest photo to emerge from the shoot shows Banks in a skimpy green string bikini while on the beach in the Bahamas, per The Daily Mail.
 The bikini top consisted of small triangles that barely covered Banks’ breasts, while the bottoms covered just enough.
 Banks’ long, wavy hair was tossed to one side as she smeared sand on her thighs, producing a smoldering summer look.

-Last week, Banks took the internet by storm as photos of the model in a yellow bikini, gracing the cover of Sports Illustrated, were revealed.
+Last week, Banks took the internet by storm as photos of the model in a yellow bikini — gracing the cover of Sports Illustrated— were revealed.

 Banks was the first black model to appear as a cover girl for Sports Illustrated, doing so in 1997.